 When Warhammer 40k’s Imperial Knights faction rides forth into battle, the ground shudders beneath their iron tread.
 Each Knight is a huge warsuit constructed of impregnable adamantium, bearing weapons capable of tearing open battle tanks and rending down fortress walls.
 This guide has all the lore, rules, and detail you need to raise a Knights army of your own.

-To prepare you to lead a Knights army of your own, this guide has details of Imperial Knights tactics, stratagems, information from their 9th edition Warhammer 40k codex rulebook, and a run-down of the main Knight classes and their weapons – not to mention the information we have about them in Warhammer 40k 10th edition.
+To prepare you to lead a Knights army of your own, this guide has details of Imperial Knights tactics, stratagems, information from their Warhammer 40k 10th edition Index army rules, and a run-down of the main Knight classes and their weapons.
 Time to sally forth!

 Here’s everything you need to know about Warhammer 40k’s Imperial Knights: